Rishi-Githb/UNI-Papers/UNIπPapers/README.txt

 Comment

 We also checked our project individul laptops in our team.
-After resolving errors the code is running sucessfully.
+After resolving errors the code is running sucessfully..